zephyrproject-rtos/zephyr/boards/arm/olimex_stm32_h103/doc/index.rst

 USB
 ---

-USB is not enabled by default, however PC4 is configured by default as an ADC input to sense the USB voltage (see schematic).
+USB is not enabled by default.

+PC4 can be configured as a GPIO input to detect power on the USB port.
 It is possible to disconnect it by desoldering the appropriate pad in the PCB.

-The board uses PC11 to disconnect the pull-up resistor on the USB-DP line.
+PC11 can be used to disconnect the pull-up resistor on the USB-DP line by setting it high.

 External Connectors
 -------------------